JuliaRobotics/Caesar.jl/docs/src/concepts/building_graphs.md

 and then work with `fg_` to try out something risky.

+!!! note
     See the [Canonical Graphs](../examples/canonical_graphs.md) page for a more complete list of existing graph generators.

 ## Building a new Graph

 The first step is to model the data (using the most appropriate *factors*) among *variables* of interest.
 To start model, first create a *distributed factor graph object*: